flysail/mp3-concat/README.md

 ### running

-* create directories in the mp3s/ in the following format `artist - track - comment/files[1..99].mp3`
+* create directories in the splitted/ in the following format `artist - track - comment/files[1..99].mp3`
 * run the script `python combine.py`
-* output will contain the concatenated mp3s `output/artist - track - comment.mp3`
+* `combined` will contain the concatenated mp3s like `artist - track - comment.mp3`